British Navy investigates sailor's disaster warning over nuclear subs

 Under Trident, Britain always has one nuclear submarine on patrol.
 The fleet is based at the Faslane naval base near Glasgow, Scotland’s biggest city.

-A decision on replacing the aging four Vanguard-class submarines is due next year and Prime Minister David Cameron’s government has said it backs the multi-billion pound renewal.
+A decision on replacing the ageing four Vanguard-class submarines is due next year and Prime Minister David Cameron’s government has said it backs the multi-billion pound renewal.

 The Scottish National Party (SNP), which won all but three of the 59 seats in Scotland in this month’s general election, is firmly opposed.

 “These revelations, if true, are extremely concerning.
-It reads as a nightmare catalog of serious safety breaches,” said Angus Robertson, the SNP’s leader in London.
+It reads as a nightmare catalogue of serious safety breaches,” said Angus Robertson, the SNP’s leader in London.
 “They add to what appears to be a chaotic, shambolic safety culture on these aged subs.”
+(Reporting by Michael Holden; Editing by Tom Heneghan)